JoyeeChen/ResearchRepo/welfare_defacc_prototyping_scripts/README.md

-# prototyping_scripts
+# welfare_defacc_prototyping_scripts
 This folder contains scripts that are to be run in prototyping (i.e. exploratory code), as opposed to production (i.e. mature code).
+Since this is prototyping, nothing in this folder is to be taken seriously by itself.

 Associated wandb project: https://wandb.ai/chen-joyee-team/ResearchRepoPrototyping

+This folder needs a .env file with:
+`WANDB_PROJECT = ...`

 Some ideas for prototyping: